-• Identify the formal criteria that thoughts, feelings, and behaviors must meet to be considered abnormal and, thus, symptomatic of a psychological disorder psychological disorders, including their symptoms, etiology (i.e., their causes), and treatment.
+A psychological disorder is a condition characterized by abnormal thoughts, feelings, and behaviors.
+Psychopathology is the study of psychological disorders, including their symptoms, etiology (i.e., their causes), and treatment.
 The term psychopathology can also refer to the manifestation of a psychological disorder.
 Although consensus can be difficult, it is extremely important for mental health professionals to agree on what kinds of thoughts, feelings, and behaviors are truly abnormal in the sense that they genuinely indicate the presence of psychopathology.
 Certain patterns of behavior and inner experience can easily be labeled as abnormal and clearly signify some kind of psychological disturbance.
 The person who washes his hands 40 times per day and the person who claims to hear the voices of demons exhibit behaviors and inner experiences that most would regard as abnormal: beliefs and behaviors that suggest the existence of a psychological disorder.
 But, consider the nervousness a young man feels when talking to an attractive person or the loneliness and longing for home a firstyear student experiences during her first semester of college-these feelings may not be regularly present, but they fall in the range of normal.
 So, what kinds of thoughts, feelings, and behaviors represent a true psychological disorder?
-Psychologists work to distinguish psychological disorders from inner experiences and behaviors that are merely situational. idiosyncratic, or unconventional.
+Psychologists work to distinguish psychological disorders from inner experiences and behaviors that are merely situational, idiosyncratic, unconventional.